tsaichen1o/voiceAssistant/backend/app/tests/README.md

 than the `test_reports.jsonl` because it starts working before the functionality to save data to `test_reports_agent` works.
 We regards all these information as valuable, so we save all of that for further investigation.

+To analyse the performance of the TUM chatbot, we use `backend\app\tests\test_reports_analysis`.
+This file will count the number of times that TUM chatbot answers correctly, and the number of times its answer is wrong.
+Then it will calculate the accuracy rate of the model.
 ### Test methods
 We test the accuracy of chatbot's answers by using Google's Agent Development Kit (ADK) Agent.
 We call the agent as `test_chatbot_agent`.
 The noteworthy